obriencj/python-withscope/README.md

 ## The Story

 I wanted some way to push and subsequently pop a lexical scope in Python.
-It's not a Pythonic thing to want, but that's fancy for you.
+It's not a Pythonic thing to want, but that's fancy[^1] for you.

+[^1]: Where is fancy bred, in the heart or in the head?

-The managed interface looked very promising -- the `with` keyword visually identified a region of code, and had hooks to setup and tear-down environmental changes, even if there were exceptions.
+The managed interface looked very promising; the `with` keyword visually identified a region of code, and had hooks to setup and tear-down environmental changes, even in the event of exceptions.

 My original experiments with this fell apart.
 I wanted to do the work in pure Python, but rewriting locals and globals was just a mess.
 It